 No cars, no dust, no

 Chen Chong Swee, Southern Islanders.
 1970.
 Chinese ink and colour on paper.
 70 x 94 cm.
 Private collection.

 In another painting, Fishing Village (1981), the title in Chinese literally translates as “Happy Fishing Picture”; the first two characters “渔乐” （yule） have the same sound as the characters for recreation “娱乐”, a pun expressing Chen Chong Swee’s appreciation of the leisurely and relaxed pace of life in Kota Bahru.
 In the foreground, fishes are laid out to dry.

 Chen Chong Swee, Fishing Village.
 1981.
 Chinese ink and colour on paper.
 102 x 70 cm.
 Private collection.

 Born in the 1910s, 1920s and 1930s, these artists grew up knowing Singapore as part of Malaya.
 Scenes of drying fish were common in Malaysia, a familiar familial country, a place that was as homely as Singapore during the artists’ childhood.
-By the mid eighties, the appeal of the subject had begun to fade.
-However, the selection of Cheong Soo Pieng’s painting Drying Salted Fish (1978), featuring a scene from Trengganu, as part of the re-design of the Singapore fifty-dollar note in 1999 seemed to be a silent acknowledgement that Singapore had once been part of Malaya.
+By the mid-80s, the appeal of the subject had begun to fade.
+However, the selection of Cheong Soo Pieng’s painting Drying Salted Fish (1978), featuring a scene from Terengganu, as part of the redesign of the Singapore fifty-dollar note in 1999 seemed to be a silent acknowledgement that Singapore had once been part of Malaya.

 Cheong Soo Pieng, Drying Salted Fish.
 1978.
 Chinese ink and watercolour on cloth.
 55.5 x 88.5 cm.
 Collection of National Heritage Board, Singapore.